Shaoruisun/LLMs-MatLitRecon/README.md

 Output：
 Extracted information (entities, synthesis steps, properties) will be stored in JSON format in the folder of “Extracted information .zip”.
 A knowledge graph (e.g., .（“KG-rels.xlsx”）) can be constructed for downstream analysis.

+Citation
+If you use this code or data in your research, please cite: article{
+  title={Extracting and Reconstructing Knowledge in Material Science Literature Using Large Language Models}, author={Shuyuan Li, Shihao Wei，Chenyu Huang，Yunjiang Zhang，Guizhen Zhang* and Shaorui Sun*}, year={2025}
+}

+For questions or contributions, please open an issue or contact sunsr@bjut.edu.cn